Campus Wireless Network Refresh

 The existing wireless network infrastructure is a complex mixture of Aruba and Cisco wireless equipment that has evolved over the last 10 years.
 There have been several wireless initiatives during this period of time ranging from:

 - Providing wireless coverage only in public areas, instructional areas and meeting rooms, to

-- Initiatives intended to provided 100% wall-to-wall coverage throughout the UCSF enterprise, and
+- Initiatives intended to provide 100% wall-to-wall coverage throughout the UCSF enterprise, and

-- Initiatives to upgrade legacy wireless hardware to most current versions
+- Initiatives to upgrade legacy wireless hardware to the most current versions.

 While the wireless infrastructure has continued to improve, there are several factors that contribute to an inconsistent level of service being provided to UCSF’s users.
 Specific steps are required to provide a uniform level of quality service at the completion of this project.
 For example,

 - Expand the current wireless architecture to support a growing wireless network throughout the UCSF enterprise

 - Adherence to specific UCSF wireless design standards wherever wireless is installed